-- Coordinate with other thematic experts in the task force to ensure consideration of sectoral cross-linkages across all the thematic areas of the strategy. - Support the team leader and the task force in defining the vision, guiding principles, scale, scope and objectives for the Regional Resilience Strategy for West Africa. - Support the team leader and the task force in outlining the overall technical and strategic oversight mechanism that will be used for the process of developing the Regional Resilience Strategy for West Africa. - Coordinate with and consult the ECOWAS Commission, Directorate of Humanitarian and Social Affairs and other relevant Directorates regional and national teams in UN agencies and humanitarian and development partners dealing with macroeconomics for their inputs in developing the strategy. - Support team leader and the task force in facilitating and preparing relevant parts of documents and PowerPoint presentations for virtual and in-person meetings and workshops with the technical oversight group as necessary through the course of developing the strategy document.
+- Coordinate with and consult the ECOWAS Commission, Directorate of Humanitarian and Social Affairs and other relevant Directorates regional and national teams in UN agencies and humanitarian and development partners dealing with gender and social inclusion for their inputs in developing the strategy. - Support team leader and the task force in facilitating and preparing relevant parts of documents and PowerPoint presentations for virtual and in-person meetings and workshops with the technical oversight group as necessary through the course of developing the strategy document.
 This may include meetings for presenting the inception report, any reports on progress, situational analysis, key results from stakeholder consultations, identified priority areas and programmatic components, and the draft and final strategy document.
-These workshops/meetings, as agreed with the task force, must be indicated in the detailed workplan in the inception report.

-- Ensure a consultative and inclusive process of developing the strategy specific for macroeconomic resilience. - Provide progress reports to the team leader as per the detailed work plan in the inception report. - Any other task related to the development of the Regional Resilience Strategy for West Africa
+These workshops/meetings, as agreed with the task force, must be indicated in the detailed workplan in the inception report. - Ensure a consultative and inclusive process of developing the strategy specific for gender and social inclusion. - Provide progress reports to the team leader as per the detailed work plan in the inception report. - Any other task related to the development of the Regional Resilience Strategy for West Africa